-Legal & Accounting: Each of these accounts for about 1% of total employment; so if there were a total increase of bs, we would expect an average of new employees in this classification.
+Legal & Accounting: Each of these accounts for about 1% of total employment; so if there were a total increase of 200 jobs, we would expect an average of 4 new employees in this classification.

 Architects & Engineers: almost all of these jobs stem from the new construction activity.
-This category has already been discussed above; for a \$10 million construction project, which would create about new jobs in architects and engineers for a commercial project and ew jobs for an industrial project.
+This category has already been discussed above; for a \$10 million construction project, which would create about 80 new construction jobs, we would expect about 7 new jobs in architects and engineers for a commercial project and 3 to 4 new jobs for an industrial project.